Built-In Recipe Types

 }

 The type defines the recipe serializer (minecraft:stonecutting).
-The ingredient is an ingredient, and the result is a basic item stack JSON.
+The ingredient is an ingredient, and the result is a basic item stack template JSON.
 Like crafting recipes, they can also optionally specify a group for grouping in the recipe book.

 Datagen is also simple in RecipeProvider#buildRecipes: